 Likud‘s loss was Naftali Bennett’s gain.
 His nationalist Jewish Home party was projected to enter parliament with twelve seats, making it difficult for Netanyahu to form a coalition without him.

 Many conservative voters apparently switched to Jewish Home because it more staunchly defends settlement construction in West Bank territory that is also claimed by the Palestinians.

-On the left, another upstart performed surprisingly well.
-Yair Lapid’s centrists came in second to Likud with eighteen to nineteen seats, pushing the once dominant Labor party led by Shelly Yachimovich into third place with seventeen.
+On the left, another upstart performed surprisingly well: Yair Lapid’s centrists came in second to Likud with eighteen to nineteen seats, pushing the once dominant Labor Party led by Shelly Yachimovich into third place with seventeen.

 The liberal Kadima, which emerged with a plurality from the last election, did not win any seats.

-Such a government would still rely on the support of pro-settlers from Yisrael Beiteinu and Jewish Home but be more open to spending cuts which the orthodox parties fear will affect state stipends for religious institutions.
+Such a government would still rely on the support of pro-settlers from Yisrael Beiteinu and Jewish Home but be more open to spending cuts, which the Orthodox parties fear would reduce state stipends for religious institutions.

 Israel’s government deficit rose to 4.2 percent of gross domestic product last year.

 A centrist coalition could also lift the exemption on Orthodox Jewish students serving in the military.
 There is strong public support for this, but the religious parties have so far prevented Netanyahu from ending the exemption.